librg/odin-enet/README.md

 Odin bindings for ENet networking library.

+Bindings are written for our ENet fork, which contains QoL patches and enhancements.
+Backward compatibility with the upstream version is not guaranteed.

 ## Dependencies

-* ENet static library (preferably [zpl-c version](https://github.com/zpl-c/enet)).
+* zpl-c/enet static library [GitHub link](https://github.com/zpl-c/enet) (Version **1.4.3**).

 ## Things to note

 * Currently works only on Windows.
-* Some methods lack argument names due to ENet's API design.
+* Some methods lack argument names due to the ENet's API design.

 ## License